how to set up a book with bleeds for printing

 document bleed setup

-2. Select your desire export setting (recommended PDF/X-4 or the newest PDF preset you have available).
+2. Select your desired export setting.
+We recommended PDF/X-4 or the newest PDF preset that's available within your version of InDesign.

 3. Under Export Adobe PDF options select Marks and Bleeds on the side menu.
 Make sure "Use Document Bleed Settings" is selected under Bleed and Slug.
 Compare your Marks and Bleeds Page to the preview shown here.
 Make sure no Marks boxes are selected.